frostini/square-player/README.md

 // Implement

--update track controller
-  update new/create
-  update show
-  update index

 -update player controller
-  update loading your personal player update to show sample dummy player dynamically load the ID of the player for the embed script
+  -update loading your personal player
+  -update to show sample dummy player

+  dynamically load the ID of the player for the embed script

 -update welcome controller
   update to user 1 player